Skip to main content Skip to footer

 Use case:

-Freshservice provides uncomplicated, AI-powered ITSM that combines incident management, asset tracking, and enterprise service management in one unified platform for organizations looking to streamline their service operations.
+Freshservice provides uncomplicated, AI-powered ITSM that combines incident management software features, asset tracking, and enterprise service management in one unified platform for organizations looking to streamline their service operations.

 Key features: